-The FOXTROT Project is a key project for development based on a total indicated resource of 7.39 million tonnes and an inferred resource of 1.98 million tonnes.
+The Foxtrot Project has a total indicated resource of 7.39 million tonnes and an inferred resource of 1.98 million tonnes.
 The Life of Mine Plan outlined in the PEA indicates that 4.9 million tonnes of material at an average grade of 0.98% Total Rare Earth Elements ("TREE") could be mined over a 14-year period, including open pit mining for the first eight years and underground mining thereafter.
 Drilling indicates that the mineralization at Foxtrot is open at depth below the current resource and PEA Mine Plan.
 Additional drilling on Foxtrot would be required in the preparation of a bankable feasible study.